 CppCon 2017 Trip Report

 It’s been a few days since I got back from CppCon 2017.
-As a millenial, I easily cave to peer pressure and because everybody is doing it, I figured I might as well write a trip report too.
+As a millennial, I easily cave to peer pressure and because everybody else is doing it, I figured I might as well write a trip report too.

 This was my third CppCon, and now that several attendees recognize my face, they no longer feel threatened and break eye contact when I ask them where I can score some weed.
 As C++ improves as a language, I’m pleased to see that the community grows with it.
 I was able to meet and chill with a variety of people whose work I respect at both the conference and in unrecorded discussions.
 I’m definitely of the opinion that CppCon inspires collaborative work and important discussions about the future and direction of the language, tooling, and community.